rust-lang/rustc-dev-guide/src/building/suggested.md

 You still have to use `x` to work on the compiler or standard library, this just lets you use `cargo fmt`.

-[installing a nightly toolchain]: https://rust-lang.github.io/rustup/concepts/channels.html?highlight=nightl#working-with-nightly-rust
+[install a nightly toolchain]: https://rust-lang.github.io/rustup/concepts/channels.html?highlight=nightl#working-with-nightly-rust
 [setup a worktree for]: ./suggested.md#working-on-multiple-branches-at-the-same-time
 [the section on vscode]: suggested.md#configuring-rust-analyzer-for-rustc
 [the section on rustup]: how-to-build-and-run.md?highlight=rustup#creating-a-rustup-toolchain